plp13/qman/README.md

   # mandb
 ```

-*Trying to open an HTTP or e-mail link results in a `sh: line 1:
+*Trying to open an HTTP or e-mail linkdoesn't seem to do anything*
-/usr/bin/xdg-open: No such file or directory`*

 By default, `qman` uses `xdg-open` to open such links.
-On desktop systems, this
+On desktop Linux systems,
-is sufficient to open them using the default browser / email client.
+this is sufficient to open them using the default browser / email client.
 On all
 other systems, you must specify alternative programs with the `browser_path` and
 `mailer_path` options in the `misc` section of `qman`'s configuration file.
 To avoid opening such links altogether, set both options to a command that does